 – Day 14 Post-op vision check: 20/20 vision!
 My dry eye had improved and my vision was stable!

 – Day 90 Post-op vision check: 20/15 vision!
 My eyes were healthy and feeling great.
 I am not required to go back for more post-op evaluations and will continue with a primary optometrist.
-I can of course go back to Maloney-Shamie Vision Institute with post-op questions/appointments if needed throughout the next year.
+I can of course go back to Maloney-Shamie-Hura Vision Institute with post-op questions/appointments if needed throughout the next year.

 Pre-op getting ready, Ready for Surgery, Post-op before being sent home.
 Yes, I have betadine on my face in photos 2 & 3.
 And yes, I blurred out part of my name badge.